 Other green projects

-I’m also convenor of Green Communicators, an international group of media professionals concerned about the environment or working directly promoting sustainability.
+I’m convenor of Green Communicators, an international group of media professionals concerned about the environment or working directly promoting sustainability.
+(You’re welcome to join.)
 I run the Green Film Club.
 We get together to see the world’s best environmental films.
+(If you’re in Sydney, come to a screening.)
 And I’ve been working on a campaign to make the local street where I live more sustainable and liveable – Clovelly Road East Village.

-Special thanks to the Stubbs family: my brother Matt for helping me get over I.T. hurdles, my sister Jen for her support, my dad John for introducing me to the ocean which I love so much, and my mum Joan for showing me the beauty of nature and the importance of making the most of every day on this earth.
+Special thanks to my wife Lisa, my number one supporter on this and the even bigger project of life.
+And to the Stubbs family: my brother Matt for helping me get over I.T. hurdles, my sister Jen for her support, my Dad John for introducing me to the ocean which I love so much, and my Mum Joan for showing me the beauty of nature and the importance of making the most of every day on this earth.